saamerm/desktop-tutorial/articles/README.md

 For the Android part, add the [PlayCore Nuget package](https://www.nuget.org/packages/PlayCore/) to your Android project, and then add the Custom Service for the IInAppReview interface.
 You can just add this [`InAppReviewService.cs`](https://gist.github.com/saamerm/bc3f7bd9e96bd4b027ddfaec3a0876a8) to your Droid project.

 #### Testing
 Testing in-app reviews is tricky on Android, just as it is on iOS.
 There are many limitations to being able to test your app as you can [see here](https://developer.android.com/guide/playcore/in-app-review/test).
 Regardless of what you try, you won't be able to see the In-App review UI when built and distributed manually.
 You have to download the app from the Play Store, in order to see the UI.
-So, the easiest way to test this is by using Android's "Internal App Sharing"
+So, the easiest way to test this is by using Android's "Internal App Sharing".
+You can ensure your code is correct by comparing it to [this PR](https://github.com/PatGet/XamarinPlayCoreUpdater/pull/5) as well.

 ---